 I’m trying to decide if I need the 4wd with its extra weight, maintenance, and expense.
 Thoughts?
 I’m wondering how often you’ve engaged yours when traveling in the Western US.

 4WD was very infrequent.
 More often used in snowy mountains or really rough desert.
 There were only a few times where I really needed to engage it in order to access a free camping spot.
-I can remember one in particular near Zion, maybe another in Arizona.
+I can remember one in particular near Zion, maybe another while road tripping in Arizona.

 You could certainly travel most everywhere without 4wd and still find plenty of free camping, though you might get left out every once in a while.
 Even did all of Central America and only used it a few times.
 For my style of travel it’s like maybe once a month at most.

 I’m looking at buying a used truck.
 If I’m planning to use the truck as a periodic escape vehicle primarily, not as my daily driver, do you have any thoughts as to how many miles I can have on it and hope for relative reliability?

 If I were looking to buy a Toyota truck, I probably would want to keep it under 200k miles, if it’s in decent shape.
 That way you’ve still got plenty of life left in it for your travels.